lalomartins/marikosama/Notes.md

 ## TODO/WIP

-- mixed
 - hook up valuelink
+- react wrapping component for rerendering on changes
+- “changelog” option

+--- DONE ---

 - react HOC for notifying of changes (replacing nestedreact)
-  - the HOC keeps hold of the actual model, and passes a proxy to props; on changes, it creates a new proxy
-  - should provide an easy way to detect the changes… maybe a transactional option?
 - abstract persistence
 - react HOCs for single document and document listing/query
+  - the HOC keeps hold of the actual model, and passes a proxy to props; on changes, it creates a new proxy
   - do we want to handle paging?
 Search?
 Sort?
+- mixed
+- transactional
-- generic mongo persistence
+- generic pouch persistence
 - generic remote/restful api